Best Hiking Watch For The Trail Less Traveled

 Suffice to say, anything above the roughly water-resistant 30m point should be sufficient to weather even extreme downpours and the occasional bit of skinny dipping along the route.

-Because your watch may be the only item you will wear continuously for days on end (we hope you change your underwear occasionally), it should also be comfortable to wear.
-When buying, look for softer materials in the wristband and read user reviews to get a feel for how comfortable the watch is after repeated all-day use.
+Because your watch may be the only item you wear continuously for days on end (we hope you change your underwear occasionally), it should also be comfortable.
+When buying, look for softer materials in the wristband and read user reviews to understand how comfortable the watch is during all-day use.

 Also, durable and rugged straps and added features may result in bulk that makes it awkward, particularly for those of us blessed with slender wrists.
 Does it fit snuggly, or does it chafe like hell after only 2km?